Chart Color Schemes

 Educational achievement in Thirroul places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Thirroul's educational attainment is notably high, with 41.7% of residents aged 15 and above holding university qualifications, compared to 21.3% in the rest of NSW and 25.2% in the SA4 region.
-Bachelor degrees are most prevalent at 25.4%, followed by postgraduate qualifications (12.1%) and graduate diplomas (4.2%).
-Vocational credentials are also common, with 31.3% of residents holding such qualifications, including advanced diplomas (10.6%) and certificates (20.7%).
-Educational participation is high, with 30.2% of residents currently enrolled in formal education, comprising 10.8% in primary, 7.7% in secondary, and 5.3% in tertiary education.
+Thirroul's educational attainment is notably high, with 41.7% of residents aged 15 and above holding university qualifications as of the latest data point.
+This figure exceeds both the Rest of NSW (21.3%) and the SA4 region (25.2%) averages.
+University qualifications are led by bachelor degrees at 25.4%, followed by postgraduate qualifications at 12.1% and graduate diplomas at 4.2%.
+Vocational credentials are also prevalent, with 31.3% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.6%) and certificates (20.7%).

 Frequently Asked Questions - Education